williamhoos/testrepo/docs/source/data.rst

 #.
 The **user_id** indicates the participant profile that provided the answer.

 #.
 The **variable_date** indicates the date (but not the time) when a question was answered.
-This data is a subset of :ref: `date_answered`and was used in an earlier release of PEER, but is not presentely being used.
+This data is a subset of the *date_added* field, and was used in an earlier release of PEER, but is not presentely being used.

-.. _question id:

 #.
 The **question_id** indicates the question that was being answered.
 Each question is assigned a unique ID number, and is recorded as a zero (0) for an introduction or conclusion, in which cases no question is posed despite the survey presenting information.
-Groups of PEER questions form "instruments", which are referred to in the Data table as "groups" (see :ref:`group id`)
+Groups of PEER questions form *"instruments"*, which are referred to in the Data table as *"groups"*

-.. _variable value:

 #.
 The **variable_value** indicates

-.. _response value:

 #.
 The **response_value** indicates

 #.
 The **unit_of_measure** indicates

-.. _group id:

 #.
-The **group_id** indicates the instrument within which one or more survey questions appear, and to which such response (*i.e.*, the :ref:`variable value` pertains.
+The **group_id** indicates the instrument within which a group of one or more survey questions is presented, and to which such response (*i.e.*, reflected by the *variable_value*) pertains.

-.. _segment id:

 #.
-The **segment_id** indicates the topic within whin PEER.
+The **segment_id** indicates the topic within which a group of one or more instruments (each referenced by a unique *group_id*) is presented

 #.
 The **skipped** column records when the user clicked on the "skip" button rather than respond to a question